 Several further applications of this generalization are apparent.
 In [3], it was found that the traditional attractor reconstruction methods using delay coordinates biases the manifold toward stable components.
 A natural candidate for intrinsic geometry on a dynamical system is the Lyapunov geometry [1], because it is invariant to diffeomorphic observations, such as delay-coordinates.
 If the Lyapunov geometry is the goal, then the embedding geometry is largely extrinsic, and needs to be removed.
 Using an appropriate local kernel, it should be possible to recover this intrinsic geometry.
 Beyond building diffeomorphisms between data sets, it may also be desirable to isolate differences in data sets.
 One possibility would be identifying subsets of each data set which are diffeomorphic, however it is unclear how to identify these subsets.
 Alternatively, if the difference is represented in certain components of the data it may be possible to identify these components as those which are not captured in the global diffeomorphism reconstruction (which in this case would only be an approximate diffeomorphism).
 Moreover, in many applications certain 'features' of interest have already been identified and this should inform the geometry in the local kernel.
-In this paper we have shown how to design a local kernel which recovers a conformally invariant geometry; if this approach could be generalized to recover geometries invariant to the known features, this geometry could be used to find the most important aspects of the data beyond those already represented.
+In this paper we have shown how to design a local kernel which recovers a conformally invariant geometry; if this approach could be generalized to recover geometries invariant to the known features, this geometry; if the approach could be generalized to recover geometries invariant to the shown features, this geometry.